Home School Online Learning

-There are lots of things going on this week, National Story Telling Week and Children's Mental Health Week.
-Staff in school will be sharing some of their favourite stories on here, so children can take time out of their days to listen to some great stories with their teachers.
+As part of National Story Telling Week and Children's Mental Health Week, staff in school shared some of their favourite stories on here, so children can take time out of their days to listen to some great stories with their teachers.

 Reading is a great way to learn new things or drift off to imaginary lands and enjoy some exciting adventures.